jaredquinn/esphome-wx/components/es8388/README.md

 This chip can be found in [AI Tinker's ESP32-A1S SoC/Audio Module](https://docs.ai-thinker.com/en/esp32-a1s) which includes it in some variants.
 It can also be found in various audio developmment boards such as [this one on AliExpress](https://www.aliexpress.com/i/1005003572034387.html) selling for around $20AUD.

-## About the ES8388

-ES8388 is a high performance, low power and low cost audio CODEC.

-It consists of 2-ch ADC, 2-ch DAC, microphone amplifier, headphone amplifier, digital sound effects, and analog mixing and gain functions.

-The device uses advanced multi-bit delta-sigma modulation technique to convert data between digital and analog.
-The multi-bit delta-sigma modulators make the device with low sensitivity to clock jitter and low out of band noise.

-For full details of the ES8388 IC see it's [datasheet](http://www.everest-semi.com/pdf/ES8388%20DS.pdf).

 ## Currently Implemented